 - 1. Improve transport safety.
-Work to reduce road accidents and improve safety for pedestrians. - 2.
+Work to reduce road accidents and improve safety for pedestrians and cyclists. - 2.
 Reduce traffic delays and the environmental effects of transport. - 3.
 Ensure adequate parking is available in the town. - 4.
 Encourage cycling and walking with more facilities for pedestrians and cyclists, thereby reducing reliance on the private car. - 5.
 Encourage the use of public transport by improving facilities and services. - 6.
 Ensure transport services are accessible to all, including the mobility impaired and disabled, both within Hungerford and in the surrounding catchment area.

-- 1. Reduce traffic congestion in the town centre and seek to limit the number of heavy goods vehicles using the High Street. - 2.
+- 1. Reduce traffic congestion in the town centre and investigate opportunities to limit the number of heavy goods vehicles using the High Street. - 2.
 Seek improvements to the railway station with better facilities for all types of transport. - 3.
-Reduce delays and ease traffic flow by diverting the A4 via Charnham Park. - 4.
-Improve road safety on the A4 and A338 approaches to Hungerford. - 5.
-Introduce a zebra crossing on Bridge Street to allow safe crossing of the A338 for those using the new pedestrian footbridge across the canal.
+Support the electrification of the rail line to Bedwyn and further west. - 4.
+Reduce delays and ease traffic flow by investigating the diversion of the A4 via Charnham Park. - 5.
+Improve road safety on the A4 and A338 approaches to Hungerford. - 6.
+Introduce a zebra crossing on Bridge Street to allow safe crossing of the A338 for those using the new pedestrian footbridge across the canal. - 7.
+Investigate opportunities to improve the access to the Tesco car park, having regard to pedestrian safety.

-- 6. Improve the access to the Tesco car park, possibly by introducing a mini roundabout and/or a refuge for pedestrians. - 7.
-Provide more short stay parking for shoppers with easy access to the High Street and more long stay parking for commuters. - 8.
-Seek to protect bus routes and/or seek more flexible services to rural areas such as shared cars, taxis and Dial a Ride. - 9.
+- 8. Provide more short stay parking for shoppers with easy access to the High Street and more long stay parking for commuters. - 9.
+Seek to protect bus routes and/or seek more flexible services to rural areas such as shared cars, taxis and community transport (e.g. Dial a Ride). - 10.
 Reduce the speed limit on the Common from 40mph to 30mph.